mubrik/flask_auth_gcloud/README.md

 ## Description

 - This contains the base folder structure to be used for flask backend deployment
-- Folder structure is modularized to allow plug and play of new modules/functions
+- Folder structure is modularized to allow plug and play of new modules/blueprints
-- Follows Test Driven Development with unittest cases
+- Google firebase for authorization

 ## Installation

 - make a clone of repository
-- python>=3.5 app uses typing feature so this is an important requirement
+- python=3.10 app uses typing feature so this is an important requirement

 ### Install Dependencies